 Time Zones in North Macedonia

-View current local time, CET/CEST offsets, daylight saving dates, and convert North Macedonia time to any timezone worldwide.
+View current local time in North Macedonia, check CET/CEST offsets and DST dates, and convert time from Skopje to any timezone.

 North Macedonia Time Zones

-North Macedonia uses one time zone: Central European Time, CET (UTC+1), and Central European Summer Time, CEST (UTC+2) during daylight saving time.
+North Macedonia uses one time zone: Central European Time (CET, UTC+1) and Central European Summer Time (CEST, UTC+2) during DST.
+See the current offset for Skopje and countrywide time details.

-North Macedonia observes DST with clocks moving forward on the last Sunday in March and back on the last Sunday in October.
-This page tracks current and upcoming changes automatically.
+North Macedonia observes daylight saving time, typically starting on the last Sunday in March and ending on the last Sunday in October.
+DST changes and historical timezone data are tracked automatically using the IANA timezone database.

 How to Check Time in North Macedonia

-Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is useful when sending a confirmed meeting time to clients, travel partners, or distributed colleagues so everyone sees the appointment in their own local time.
+Export the selected time range for your team or clients: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is useful when a Skopje-based operations team needs to send a confirmed meeting slot to partners abroad so everyone receives the same appointment in their own local calendar.

 Time Zones in North Macedonia